Yokuts Valley, California: History

 Present-day Yokuts Valley was originally the home of Yokuts and Mono people.
-In 1869, the Simpson Drake family became the first known non-native family to settle in the basin.
+In 1869, the Simpson Drake family became the first recorded non-Indigenous family to settle in the basin.
 An early reference to Yokuts Valley appears in an 1884 issue of an Idaho newspaper.

-The first post office opened in Squaw Valley in 1879.
+The first post office opened in "Squaw Valley" in 1879.
 It was renamed Squawvalley in 1895 before closing in 1918.
 It reopened in 1923, renamed back to Squaw Valley in 1932, and closed again in 1945 in favor of the nearby Orange Cove post office.
-The Squaw Valley post office was established a third time in 1960.
+The "Squaw Valley" post office was established a third time in 1960.

 In the 1960s, the community moved east to its current location.
 In 1994, the Fresno County Public Library's Bear Mountain Branch Library relocated to the community from Dunlap, where it had been since 1915.

 Geography

 The community is located in the Yokuts Basin.
 According to the United States Census Bureau, the CDP has a total area of 63.7 mi2, of which over 99% is land.
 The Squaw Valley-Miramonte AVA grape-growing region is centered around the community.